binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     <container n Id>: User=
     <container n+1 Id>: User=

 These processes have [indirect access](https://theinvisiblethings.blogspot.co.nz/2012/09/how-is-qubes-os-different-from.html) to most of the Linux Kernel (that is approximately 20 million lines of code written by humans) via many APIs such as networking, USB, storage stacks, and others.
 This attack surface is huge, and all before any security is added on top in the form of LXC, or libcontainer (now [opencontainers/runc](https://github.com/opencontainers/runc)).
 So what is an attacker going to do?
 They'll just avoid the security on top and attack the millions of lines of Kernel code that certainly have bugs waiting to be exploited.
-It's the usual story, professional attackers always go for the lowest hanging fruit, just as encryption is more commonly avoided than attacked, and doors are more commonly opened by under door devices than picking locks (lock picking takes too long) for any other reason than the challenge of it.
+It is the usual story, professional attackers always go for the lowest hanging fruit, just as encryption is more commonly avoided than attacked, and doors are more commonly opened by under door devices than picking locks (lock picking takes too long) for any other reason than the challenge of it.

 Images derived from other images inherit the same user defined in the parent image explicitly or implicitly, so in most cases this will default to root.